ibm-cloud-docs/app-configuration/ac-getting-support.md

 When you have problems while you are working with {{site.data.keyword.appconfig_short}}, consider these options for getting help.

 By default, account users don't have access to create, update, search, or view cases.
 The account owner must provide users access by assigning an {{site.data.keyword.iamlong}} (IAM) access policy.
-For more information, see [Assigning user access for working with support cases](/docs/get-support?topic=get-support-access#access).
+For more information, see [Assigning user access for working with support cases](/docs/get-support?topic=get-support-access#access){: external}.
 {: tip}

 ## Creating a cloud support case
 {: #ac-cloud-support-case}

-For information on how to create a cloud support case, refer [here](https://cloud.ibm.com/docs/get-support?topic=get-support-using-avatar).
+For information on how to create a cloud support case, refer [here](/docs/get-support?topic=get-support-using-avatar){: external}.

 ### Creating a support case for UI issue
 {: #ac-ui-support-case}